NEET Biotechnology and Its Applications Test

 • Explanation: Plasmids, liposomes, and bacteriophages can all serve as vectors to deliver genetic material into host cells.

-#9.
-Which of the following is the correct sequence of steps for gene cloning?
+#44.
+Which of the following is a limitation of gene therapy?

 • Answer: (2) Exploitation of biological resources without permission